Graph potentials and topological quantum field theories: Introduction

 In this paper we introduce \emph{graph potentials}, a collection of Laurent polynomials associated to trivalent graphs, that enjoys remarkable symmetries. \Cref{subsection:intro-graph} is a general self-contained elementary overview, intended as an invitation for the interested reader to play with variations on the construction.

 The main result of this paper is the construction of a novel topological quantum field theory, the \emph{graph potential field theory}.
 This result encodes the hidden structure/symmetries of graph potentials, and explains how their invariance properties are related to the geometry of Riemann surfaces, their degenerations and Thurston's cut systems.
-The partition functions are equal to high-dimensional integrals (the so-called \emph{periods} for a family of level sets), and the graph potential field theory is the first and the only known efficient method for their computation.
+The partition functions are equal to high-dimensional integrals (the inverse Laplace transforms of the \emph{periods} for a family of level sets), and the graph potential field theory is the first and the only known efficient method for their computation.
 For more details, see \cref{subsection:results}.

 This paper is one of recommended entry points to a series of our works on conformal field theory, mirror symmetry, and moduli spaces of rank~2 vector bundles with fixed determinant on algebraic curves of genus~$g\geq 2$.
 The relationship between graph potentials and the geometry of moduli spaces, as well as different aspects of mirror symmetry for these objects, is discussed in \cref{subsection:mirror-symmetry}, where we describe the big picture for graph potentials and the follow-up works \cite{gp-sympl,gp-decomp}.
+In \cref{subsection:atiyah-floer} we speculate on how graph potentials can be used in the context of the Atiyah--Floer conjecture.